Is Auto Mechanic a Good Job? Pros and Cons

 Do you have to be certified to be an auto mechanic?

-While a state license isn't usually required to work as a mechanic, most reputable shops will require or strongly prefer you to have certifications from the National Institute for Automotive Service Excellence (ASE).
-These certifications prove your skills and are essential for career advancement and higher pay.
+While a state license is not usually required to work as a mechanic, most reputable employers require or strongly prefer ASE certifications.
+These credentials are the industry standard for proving your skills and are essential for career advancement and higher pay.

 Is auto mechanic a good career for the future?